rust-onig/rust-onig/README.md

 ## Documentation

 Check out the [module documentation][onig_crate_doc] to find out all the features that are available.
 To see some example usage of this crate take a look a the [examples folder][examples_folder].
-The examples can be run from the command line with `cargo run -p onig --example <examplename>`.
+The examples can be run from the command line with `cargo run --example <examplename>`.

 ## Getting Started